CiscoDevNet/sastre/README.md

     optional arguments:
       -h, --help            show this help message and exit -a <vmanage-ip>, --address <vmanage-ip>
-                            vManage IP address, can also be provided via VMANAGE_IP environment variable -u <user>, --user <user>
+                            vManage IP address, can also be defined via VMANAGE_IP environment variable.
+If neither is provided user is prompted for an address.
+      -u <user>, --user <user>
-                            username, can also be provided via VMANAGE_USER environment variable -p <password>, --password <password>
+                            user name, can also be defined via VMANAGE_USER environment variable.
+If neither is provided user is prompted for a user name.
+      -p <password>, --password <password>
-                            password, can also be provided via VMANAGE_PASSWORD environment variable --port <port>         vManage TCP port number (default is 8443) --timeout <timeout>   REST API timeout (default is 300s) --verbose             increase output verbosity
+                            password, can also be defined via VMANAGE_PASSWORD environment variable.
+If neither is provided user is prompted for a password.
+      --port <port>         vManage TCP port number (default is 8443) --timeout <timeout>   REST API timeout (default is 300s) --verbose             increase output verbosity
       --version             show program's version number and exit

-vManage address (-a), username (-u) and password (-p) can also be provided via environment variables:
+vManage address (-a/--address), user name (-u/--user) and password (-p/--password) can also be provided via environment variables:
 - VMANAGE_IP
 - VMANAGE_USER
 - VMANAGE_PASSWORD

 A good approach to reduce the number of parameters that need to be provided at execution is to create rc text files exporting those environment variables for a particular vManage.
 This is demonstrated in the Getting Started section below.

+For any of these arguments, vManage address, user and password; if they are not provided via the environment variables or command line arguments, the user is prompted for a value.

 ### Task-specific parameters